Local SEO rarely fails because nothing was done.

 Most businesses already have:

-- A verified Google Business Profile
+- a verified Google Business Profile

-- Customer reviews
+- reviews

-- A website with location keywords
+- a website with location keywords

-Yet Google Maps visibility doesn’t grow, calls don’t increase, and rankings feel stuck.
 This guide explains the real local SEO mistakes that silently block growth — and how to fix each one properly.

 Treating Local SEO as a One-Time Task